-- Gaining a head start in a career - Developing workplace skills, knowledge and confidence - Acquiring a competitive edge when applying for jobs - Working towards a nationally-recognised qualification through both on-the-job and off-thejob training - Earning while learning new skills - Flexibility and variety to final years of schooling for students who prefer hands-on learning.
+- Gaining a head start in a career - Developing workplace skills, knowledge and confidence - Acquiring a competitive edge when applying for jobs - Working towards a nationally-recognised qualification through both on-the-job and off-the-job training - Earning while learning new skills - Flexibility and variety to final years of schooling for students who prefer hands-on learning.

-Please see Ms Sharon Mann if you are interested in this pathway.
+^{}Please see the St Monica's College VET Coordinator if you are interested in this pathway.